 As a young student of physiotherapy, during internships in a hospital setting, I faced suffering at various levels.
 It touched me deeply.
 Without being fully conscious then, I decided that I would use the means I had to reduce both the physical and the human suffering.
 This “decision” remains and motivates me to this day.

-Later, as a body therapist – it’s been fifteen years now – I understood that the body has its own language beyond words.
+Later, as a body therapist – it’s been twenty years now – I understood that the body has its own language beyond words.
 With my presence, my attention, my touch, I developed a way to communicate with the body through the various levels I perceived (physical, mental, emotional or beyond the body).